SevenOverBravo/Big-Data-Basketball-Analytics-Project/README.md

 | BPM | -7.90% | -6.19% | -5.50% | **-5.50%** |
 | VORP | -6.53% | -2.06% | -1.72% | ***0%*** |

-**Confusion Matrix of Season Classifications**
+**Confusion Matrix of Season Classifications: VORP PCA Model**

 <img width="600" height="350" alt="image" src="https://github.com/user-attachments/assets/1da1cf8e-07fb-403f-8f4e-8da8e8927233" />

 The above table demonstrates that not only do none of the efficiency metrics predict better than the naive model, but also that the best available means of prediction (the PCA VORP model) performs, at best, on par with the naive model.
+So, as a general method of classifying season quality, the experiment's methodology appears to be of little use.

+The confusion matrix, however, adds additional context to the percentage table.
+While there are no glaring classification errors (i.e. no "Breakout" seasons predicted to be "Notable Decline" seasons and vice versa), the confusion matrix reveals reason behind the VORP PCA model's accuracy: Estimating towards the center.
+Since, by the nature of the classification system, most of the true values will be in the middle categories (i.e. "Improvement", "Plateau", and "Worsening"), a model's accuracy would increase if its estimates were crowded in this range.
+Such a phenomenon is seen by how most seasons were predicted to be in the "Plateau" category on the confusion matrix, leaving very few entries to fill the "Breakout" and "Notable Decline" categories.
+This also ties into another key observation, which is that all 18 of the "Breakout" seasons were predicted incorrectly.
+Not only does this indicate that our model is a poor predictor of extreme increase in season quality, but also heavily limits its practical usage, as the knowledge that a player may have a breakout season would greatly impact the real-world processes of salary negotiations, trade decisions, and configuring lineups.

-Not only that, this specific model is incapable of predicting any "Breakout" seasons, with none of the 9 seasons of this caliber being categorized as such by the estimates.
-Ultimately, it can be concluded that PER, BPM, and VORP aren't valuable estimates of anything having to do with future season quality.
+Ultimately, it can be concluded that PER, BPM, and VORP aren't valuable estimates of anything having to do with future season quality under this experiment's methodology.

-Further conclusions and opportunities for future research are located in the Presentation folder.
+## Limitations and Future Research